Ada-GoLib/StdLib/README.md

 Adaists that will work with any runtime.
 Whilst also providing a learning resource.

 The code in this repository ia also intended to depend upon and serve as a form of
-documentation for the Ada and GNAT standard libraries.
+documentation for the GNAT standard library whose code is GPL3 with the GCC runtime
+library exception.

 Any code which requires a particular runtime will only be located within the folder
 ravenscar_plus.